STRIDES/NIHCloudLabAzure/README.md

 The resource group stores metadata about the resources.
 Therefore, when you specify a location for the resource group, you are specifying where that metadata is stored.
 For compliance reasons, you may need to ensure that your data is stored in a particular region.

-To see more information on how to manage resource groups, visit or docs about [Managing Resource Groups](/docs/resource_groups.md).
+To see more information on how to manage resource groups, visit the docs about [Managing Resource Groups](/docs/resource_groups.md).

 ## **Command Line Tools** <a name="cli"></a>
 Most tasks in Azure can be done without the command line, but the command line tools will generally make your life easier in the long run.
 Command line interface (CLI) tools are those that you use directly in a terminal/shell as opposed to clicking within the Azure portals graphical user interface (GUI).
 The primary tool you will need is the Azure CLI, which will allow you to interact with Virtual Machines (VMs) or Storage Accounts (see below) from your local terminal.
 Instructions for the CLI can be found [here](https://learn.microsoft.com/en-us/cli/azure/).
 If you are unable to install locally, you can use all the CLI commands from within VM and Machine Learning instances, or from the [Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/overview).